Virginia-iGEM/igem-wikibrick/docs/tutorial/README.md

 It is important to note that you will have to retype in `npm install` and `bower install` in the `igem-wikibrick` folder every time **packages change in the repository or you choose to clone the repository**.
 Otherwise, things will not work the way you want them to...which is bad.

-### 2.2 For Existing Projects
+### 2.2 First steps for Existing Projects

 If you already have content on your wiki, see the example project for how you would organize your HTML, Javascript and CSS.
 This will differ for every team as iGEM wikis can be set up very differently from one another.
+To help you migrate, once you have Node.js installed, you can install the igemwiki-api commandline tool, which will allow you to quickly download your existing wiki pages.
+This can be done with:
+`npm install -g igemwiki-api`
+restart your terminal, then run
+`igemwiki backup -n [yourtamname] -y [yourteamyear]`

+This will place all your existing wiki pages under a folder named `backup` in your current working directory.
+This should make migrating to use of `igem-wikibrick` slightly more streamlined.

 If you already have webcontent that runs on your local machine or on a standard webserver, this webcontent should _just work_ when used with the tool, as the files are named correctly.
 Again, see the example project for file naming conventions and use of different kinds of files.

+Regardless, the same steps for a new project can be used for an existing project.
+Omit `npm init` if you already have a `package.json` file in your project's root directory.
+Omit `git init` if you are already using git.

 ### 2.3 Set Up Autoupdate on Git Rewrite